 - Rated M for Manly: Wields two high-level Fighting types, Hitmonlee and Hitmonchan.
 And in his sole anime appearance, he caught a powerful Tyrogue by battling it himself.

 - Red Baron: The Karate Master, then the Karate King.

 - Series Continuity Error: He was misnamed "Koichi" in both the Japanese and English versions of FireRed and LeafGreen.
-His Pokémon are also inexplicably a few levels lower in in the Gen II games and their remakes.
+Strangely, this misnaming appears to have deliberately persisted in the Let's Go! games.

 - Signature Mon: Hitmonchan and Hitmonlee.

 - Training from Hell: In the Gen II games and their remakes, he's left the dojo to train deep within Mt.
 Mortar.
 Finding and beating him nets the player a Tyrogue, provided they have an empty slot in their party.

 - Unique Enemy: In every game he appears, he's the only way to get any of the "Hitmon"-type Pokémon.
 As of Gen II, you can breed other Tyrogues so you can eventually get all of them, but in Gen I the only way to get the one you didn't choose was to trade for it.

 A flamboyant man who is obsessed with finding Suicune.

 - Fanboy: Of Suicune, oh so very much.
 Has undertones of Stalker with a Crush at times.

 - Flanderization: In Pokémon Crystal, Eusine demonstrates his knowledge of Johto's history in general and helps you get Ho-Oh.
 Since these plot elements are given to other characters in Pokémon HeartGold and SoulSilver, all that's really left for him is his obsession with Suicune.